Grateful To Be Here!

 Redondo

 Hi Stephanie.
 It's great that you are being so positive and grateful about your outcome.
 It means so much to your recovery.
-I definitely agree that you need to ask questions over and over and if you feel that your doctor isn't giving you the answers or helping, move on and find another doctor.
-I am on my 3rd gastroenterologist in the last year and finally feel that I have someone that is listening to me and helping me.
+I definitely agree that you need to ask questions over and over, and if you feel that your doctor isn't giving you the answers or helping, move on and find another doctor.
+I am on my 3rd gastroenterologist in the last year and finally feel that I have someone who is listening to me and helping me.

 Best of luck to you.